dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/linux-nginx.md

 By [Sourabh Shirhatti](https://twitter.com/sshirhatti)

 :::moniker range=">= aspnetcore-6.0"
-This guide explains setting up a production-ready ASP.NET Core environment on a VM for Ubuntu, Red Hat Enterprise (RHEL) and SUSE Linux Enterprise Server.
+This guide explains setting up a production-ready ASP.NET Core environment on a VM for Ubuntu, Red Hat Enterprise (RHEL), and SUSE Linux Enterprise Server.

 For information on other Linux distributions supported by ASP.NET Core, see [Prerequisites for .NET Core on Linux](/dotnet/core/linux-prerequisites).